shredthaGNAR/list-of-my-starred-repos/README.md

 * [pedritobata/dawn-clone-shopify](https://github.com/pedritobata/dawn-clone-shopify): None
 * [dougpark/dayone](https://github.com/dougpark/dayone): Better Touch Tool create a DayOne journal entry
 * [enokmadrid/deafink](https://github.com/enokmadrid/deafink): Custom Shopify Theme for Deafink
+* [aayush210789/Deception-Detection-on-Amazon-reviews-dataset](https://github.com/aayush210789/Deception-Detection-on-Amazon-reviews-dataset): A SVM model that classifies the reviews as real or fake.
+Used both the review text and the additional features contained in the data set to build a model that predicted with over 85% accuracy without using any deep learning techniques.
 * [serengil/deepface](https://github.com/serengil/deepface): A Lightweight Face Recognition and Facial Attribute Analysis (Age, Gender, Emotion and Race) Library for Python
 * [nbennett320/define-firefox](https://github.com/nbennett320/define-firefox): A quick dictionary and thesaurus.
 * [MohamedYoussouf/Design-Resources](https://github.com/MohamedYoussouf/Design-Resources): A curated list of design resources from design templates, stock photos, icons, colors, and much more.